n-claes/legolas/docs/general/parameter_file.md

 ## paramlist
-This namelist handles constant parameters which are used in the equilibrium prescriptions, This is meant to be used in parameter studies, for a comprehensive list of all the possible parameters we refer to [this page](../../ford/module/mod_equilibrium_params.html) in the Legolas source code documentation.
+This namelist handles constant parameters which are used in the equilibrium prescriptions.
+This is meant to be used in parameter studies, for a comprehensive list of all the possible parameters we refer to [this page](../../ford/module/mod_equilibrium_params.html) in the
+Legolas source code documentation.
 To see which parameters are used in which equilibria, take a look [here](../equilibria/).